Types of GST in India- CGST, SGST, IGST and UTGST Explained

 What is Integrated Goods and Services Tax (IGST)?

 IGST has provided a standardization to taxation on the supply of goods and services made outside the state.
-This applies both to a supply made outside the state and outside the country.

 The rate of IGST would always be approximately equal to the CGST rate plus the SGST rate.